 Mozambique requires companies in the food value chain to implement food safety management systems to reduce risks to consumer health.
-While the Ministry of Agriculture and Rural Development is primarily responsible for domestic food regulations, the Ministry of Trade and Industry (MIC) is responsible for implementing import regulations.
+While the Ministry of Agriculture and Rural Development (MADER) is primarily responsible for domestic food regulations, the Ministry of Trade and Industry (MIC) is responsible for implementing import regulations.
 The MIC delegates many of the responsibilities associated with food imports to the National Institute for Normalization and Quality (Instituto Nacional de Normalização e Qualidade -INNOQ).
-Mozambique's major food regulations include Decree 9/2016 on Food Fortification and Decree 6/2009 regarding Pesticides Management.
+Mozambique's major food regulations include Decree 9/2016 on food fortification and Decree 6/2009 regarding pesticide management.